 Dogs were built to run in packs, just like their ancestor, the wolf.
 This makes them the perfect running partner.
-However, when figuring out the best dog breeds for runners, there are several factors to take into account—and it starts with dog breeds.
+However, when figuring out the best dogs for running companions, there are several factors to take into account—and it starts with dog breeds.

 And they are quite versatile!
 They are comfortable running at faster speeds as well.
 In addition, Weimaraners also have webbed paws which makes them good swimmers.
 Triathpup anyone?